MMZK1526/mmzk-typeid/README.md

 2. An underscore '_' separator;
 3. A 128-bit UUIDv7 encoded as a 26-character string using a modified base32 encoding.

-For more information, please check out the [specification](https://github.com/jetpack-io/typeid/blob/main/README.md).
+For more information, please check out [specification v0.3.0](https://github.com/jetpack-io/typeid/blob/main/README.md).

 It also serves as a (temporary) UUIDv7 implementation in Haskell, since there are no official ones yet.